galaxyytriponmobile/Alxx-Python-File-Encryptor/README.md

 A simple Python-based file and directory encryption tool that uses XOR-based encryption to secure files.
 This tool allows you to encrypt and decrypt files and directories recursively.

+### MADE A OBFUSCATED VERSION IF USED FOR YKNOW, STUFF I CAN SAY HERE

 ## Features

 - Encrypt individual files using a provided encryption key.